REVIEW-Olympics-Gymnastics-Many 'twisties' and turns, but Biles exits Games a champion | Sports-Games

 - Japan

-Simone Biles was always expected to make headlines at the Tokyo Olympics.
-The U.S. gymnast did just that, and more - but not in a way anyone would have ever expected.
+Simone Biles was always expected to make headlines at the Tokyo Olympics and the U.S. gymnast did just that, and more - but not in a way anyone would have ever expected.

 The 24-year-old had come to Japan eyeing a record haul of six golds, which would have made her the most successful female Olympian of all time across any sport.
 But instead, she suffered a crisis of confidence dropping out of the opening event, the team competition, after just one vault.
 For the next week Biles' story would overshadow everything else that happened at the Ariake Gymnastics Centre, and much of the Games, as she withdrew from the event after event.